ibm-mas/gitops/instance-applications/120-ibm-dbs-rds-database/README.md

 - Jobs use the `mas.ibm.com/job-cleanup-group` label for automatic cleanup
 - SSL/TLS is enforced for all database connections
 - The RDS global certificate bundle is automatically downloaded
+- Backup CronJobs can be individually enabled/disabled via configuration
+- Backup schedules are fully customizable using standard cron syntax
+- Backups are stored in S3 with organized folder structure by database, type, and timestamp
+- Backup monitoring is built-in with automatic status checking